Skip to main content

 Many broken noses go undiagnosed.
 If you have experienced trauma to your nose at any point in your life where there was a direct impact to your nose, there is a possibility that you may have broken your nose.
 It is crucial to disclose all nasal trauma history to your surgeon.

-Depending on the location of the broken nose, you may experience different symptoms.
+Depending on the location of the broken nose, you may notice different signs.
 The most common symptom would be a noticeable deformity involving the nasal bones and/or cartilages.
 Some nasal deformities which may be caused by a broken nose include:

 • Open Roof Deformity: This refers to “splaying” of the nasal bones.
 The bones that form the top third of the nose should form a pyramid structure, coming together in the middle of the nose.
 If you break your nose in a way that makes the bones no longer come together properly, you form ridges on the top of the nose.
 These ridges are the edges of the nasal bones that no longer come together properly.